 “By combing through millions – or even billions – of past conversations in real-time, AI’s ability to spot the moment when guest experience is going south and relay that information to their human counterparts will become a much-welcomed protection against churn.”
 All of which, of course, feeds into a more positive experience for guests.

 For Travel Technology Europe’s Chapple, meanwhile, it’s clear what tech needs to be doing – and getting it right is simply a matter of the technology meeting its potential.
-“AI’s ability to determine sentiment and interpret unstructured data (can) offer options to travelers based on their social activity, search history, travel history, geography and more.
-Categorizing travelers into traditional marketing funnels is no longer sufficient,” he concludes.
+“AI’s ability to determine sentiment and interpret unstructured data (can) offer options to travellers based on their social activity, search history, travel history, geography and more.
+Categorising travellers into traditional marketing funnels is no longer sufficient,” he concludes.
 “Unique customer journeys must lead the way.”

-- Technology is advancing to the point where it can provide ever more personalized travel tips
+- Technology is advancing to the point where it can provide ever more personalised travel tips

 - These recommendations rely largely on AI, which is improving exponentially as it gathers more data and examples to draw on

 - Tech needs to gain the trust of travellers.
 If used in the wrong way, this trust can be eroded AI can also help properties and travel providers to identify when guests are having negative experiences

 - Broad, traditional demographics are being replaced by ‘unique customer journeys’